Geography

 The mountains of Crete have always been places of refuge—for bandits, for revolutionaries, for those who wished simply to be left alone.

 These fissures in the earth were traditionally pathways between the coastal settlements and the upland pastures.
 Shepherds drove flocks through them with the seasons; resistance fighters used them to evade occupiers.
-Today, they offer some of the finest walking in the Mediterranean.
+Today, they offer some of the finest walking in the Mediterranean, with the White Mountains behind Chania shaping many of the west's strongest days.

 Coastal Forms